 Do kumquats cause gas?

 No, kumquats will not cause gas.
-In fact, their high fiber content helps reduce excess gas.
+In fact, their high fiber content helps reduce excess gas and boost digestion.

 Is kumquat acid or alkaline?